descope/python-sdk/docs/deepdive.md

-# SDK Structures, Variables
+# SDK Dictionaries and Variables

-This section describes how Descope implemented the Python SDK and the variables and dictionires used throughout our code samples.
-It is not required reading, but it will help if you need addtional details about how the code is designed.
+This section describes how Descope implements the SDK and the variables and dictionires used throughout our code samples.
+It is not required reading, however it can help you understand underlying details about how the SDK is designed is designed to work.

 ## user (dictionary)